akhdanzaid/akhdanzaid/README.md

 ###

-<p align="left"> Information Technology Student at Universitas Darma Persada specializing in Web Development and Database Management.
+<p align="left"> Information Technology Student at Darma Persada University specializing in Web Development and Database Management.
 Possesses a solid understanding of user-centered UI/UX principles and digital design in developing scalable and functional software solutions.
 A highly adaptive individual with a strong ability to quickly learn new technologies and contribute effectively to application development projects. </p>

 ###